bangadang/stackIT/FS25/Dataengineering.md

 	- makes integration complex
 	- flexible tools needed for ingestion and transformation
 ### 3. velocity
-- constantly new incoming data
+- Refers to the speed of data generation and processing to meet real-time or near-real-time demands
 ### 4. veracity
 - trustworthiness of data sources
 - data consistency of sources